If you have any questions or require special accommodations feel free to call us at 419-783-2359 between 8:00 a.m. - 4:30 p.m. Monday through Friday.

 Send Before Orientation:

-- College Transcripts – If you completed College Credit Plus (CCP) classes and received college credit, you MUST send us your official college transcripts in order to receive credit during our scheduling process (if applicable).
+- College Transcripts - if you completed College Credit Plus (CCP) classes and received college credit, you MUST send us your official college transcripts in order to receive credit during our scheduling process.

 Bring Day of Orientation or Express Registration: